celinediks/push_swap/README.md

 - <b>rrb (reverse rotate b):</b> Shift down all elements of stack b by 1.
 - <b>rrr:</b> rra and rrb at the same time.

+When the input contains duplicate numbers, alphabetical characters or numbers bigger than or smaller than an integer, the program should output "Error" followed by a newine.
+When the numbers are already sorted, the program should just return.

 ### Norm writing